Faces of Cosmological Polytopes: Counting faces

 \end{enumerate} \end{theorem} \begin{proof} The first part follows directly from Corollary~\ref{cor:edge_graph}.
 Indeed, the number of edges of the complete graph on $3e$ vertices is $\binom{3e}{2}$; the number of removed edges of type $\{p_{e,v},p_e\}$ for each non-leaf node $v$ is $2e-l$ and the number of edges $p_{e,v_1},p_{e',v_2}$ for a pair of parallel edges $e, e'$ between the nodes $v_1$ and $v_2$ is $2\Delta_2$.

 The second part is deduced similarly.
-By Theorem~\ref{thm:faces} there are only two types of faces of dimension 2: triangles and quadrilaterals.
-First let's count the number of triangular faces of $P_G$.
+By Corollary~\ref{cor:minnonsim} and the discussion thereafter, there are only two types of faces of dimension 2: triangles and quadrilaterals.
+First let us count the number of triangular faces of $P_G$.
 For this we first count the number of complete subgraphs of size 3 of the edge graph $\Gamma_G$ of $P_G$.
 Since $G$ is simple, from the description of Corollary~\ref{cor:edge_graph} it follows that the number of complete subgraphs of size 3 of $\Gamma_G$ is $27\binom{e}{3} + 3(e+l)(e-1)$.
 Now for every cycle of length 3 in $G$, there are exactly 2 complete subgraphs in $\Gamma_G$ which do not satisfy condition~(ii) of Theorem~\ref{thm:simplex}.
 So the final count of triangles in a simple graph is given by $27\binom{e}{3} + 3(e+l)(e-1)- 2\Delta_3$.
 On the other hand, each quadrilateral is either a vertex face of a node of degree $2$, or a cycle face for a cycle of length $2$.
 However, in a simple graph there is no cycle of length $2$, hence the total number of $2$-dimensional faces is given by

 \end{proof}

 It is possible to deduce a formula for the number of $2$-dimensional faces of $P_G$ for a general graph $G$.
 For this one has to take into account contributions coming from the banana subgraphs (the graph on two vertices with multiple parallel edges).
 In particular, one has to compute the number of 2-dimensional faces of banana graphs which we do in Example~\ref{ex:banana}.
 It amounts to careful bookkeeping to deduce the general formula for the number of 2-faces of $P_G$ from the general description of simplex faces in Theorem~\ref{thm:simplex} and the count in Example~\ref{ex:banana}.